DanCaldera/next-typescript-tailwind/README.md

 This project was made to be destroyed

-Nextjs, Typescript and tailwindcss boilerplate
+Nextjs, Typescript, tailwindcss and MaterialUI boilerplate